theimowski/master-thesis/docs/section-research.md

 -----------

 The research part of this thesis focused on building a real-world application in functional programming language.
-As the domain of the problem, Web Development was chosen to prove that functional paradigm does not have to restrict to a specific set of fields.
+As the domain of the problem, web development was chosen to prove that functional paradigm does not have to restrict to a specific set of fields.
 F# language in conjunction with Suave web framework made it possible to implement server concise in size, but with load of features.
 With the help of a number of functional techniques, an e-commerce Music Store website was created.
 The guide through the code covered a significant amount of cross-cutting concerns of web development.